 Through the health insurance certification program, Google can help ensure it is aligning itself with healthcare providers and advertisers that meet industry standards and compliance regulations, establishing stronger trust with consumers and creating a more transparent and trustworthy advertising and search experience.
 Google added that the certification “creates an additional layer of protection on top of our longstanding misrepresentation policies, which prohibit advertisements with misleading claims about insurance plans or the advertiser’s affiliation with the government.”

-How Will Google’s New Certification Program Impact Health Insurance Advertisers?
+How Will Google’s New Certification Program Impact The Digital Advertising & Customer Acquisition Efforts Of Health Insurance Advertisers?

 Compliance standards have evolved significantly in recent years, and Google’s latest certification program for health insurance advertisers is just another reminder for advertisers to be prepared and proactive about how these new guidelines could impact their businesses and industries.
 Google will likely continue to expand upon its advertising guidelines in order to help ensure that all healthcare providers and advertisers are industry compliant and that consumers view and can rely on the search engine as a trustworthy and credible source.
 Health insurance advertisers certified to sell insurance should use the time leading up to the June 2 deadline to obtain their certificates, adapt to the updated standards and increase their ad transparency for consumers.
-For other advertisers, it’s time to start diversifying campaigns away from Google.
+For other advertisers, it’s time to start diversifying campaigns away from Google in order to prioritize customer acquisition that doesn’t rely solely on Google.

-Are You Looking To Scale Health Insurance Inquiry Volume in 2021?
+Are You Looking To Diversify Away From Google While Scaling Health Insurance Inquiry Volume in 2021?

 You need DMS InsuranceTM on your team.
 DMS Insurance represents a comprehensive suite of products that deliver high-intent consumers to our nation’s largest insurers.
 Supporting the digital performance advertising needs of health, home, auto and home insurance providers, DMS helps the insurance industry scale customer acquisition efforts and write more policies while providing unprecedented process and performance transparency.
 Our proprietary insurtech provides granular insight into the insurance consumer, resulting in optimized performance with granular filters for precise media buying control.